silverstar194/NanoOnTap/README.md

 ### Components
 #### Application
-An Application holds all objects defined in the system.
-One Nano On Tap backend can support multiple different applications.
+The highest level component is the Application.
+An Application holds all objects defined in the flow state system.
+One _Nano On Tap_ backend can support multiple different applications.

+#### Account
+Model for a Nano account.
+Holds information about the Nano wallet, Nano address, the current balance of that account in raw.
+It also contains its Account Policies.

+#### Account Policy
+These are the limits set for the Accounts.
+This involves how much Nano can be sent from and received to the Account.
+The Account can also have an Action limit for how many times it will send Nano from the account and receive money to the Account.

+#### Device
+Devices hold Action Sets that contain actions that can be triggered as a whole.

-#### Action Set
+#### Token
-Each element has a priority and a list of Actions.
+Tokens hold action policies that determine if an action can be triggered .

 ....

 ### Flow State Execution